 REDWOOD CITY, Calif. — Me Before You, a newly released film that explores the theme of assisted suicide as a personal choice that should be accepted, pushes the boundaries of the usual romantic tearjerker relished by teenage girls.

-Still, they have flocked to see the Warner Bros.’ film, based on Jojo Moyes’s 2012 best-selling novel of the same name, since it opened in theaters last weekend.
+Still, they have flocked to see the Warner Bros.’ film, based on Jojo Moyes’ 2012 best-selling novel of the same name, since it opened in theaters.